ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 ## Usage
 Make sure Python 3.10 is installed on your computer.
-No external packages are required, but pandoc and LaTeX should be installed on your computer.
+**No external packages are required,** but pandoc and LaTeX should be installed on your computer.
+I suggest using TeX Live.
+I cannot guarantee that this will work for any other LaTeX distributions.

-I've only tested this for Windows 10.
-I am unsure how this works for macOS.
+**I've only tested this for Windows 10.** I am unsure how this works for macOS.

 1. Run `main.py`.
+Either through your IDE or with python directly, by opening the `.py` file with python.
 2. Choose the Word file you want to convert when prompted to.
 3. The program will convert it and output